vercel/nextjs-subscription-payments/README.md

    - `customer.subscription.deleted`

 1. Update your webhook’s signing secret (such as, `whsec_12345678`) in Vercel: Project > Settings > Environment Variables.

+**NOTE:** You will need to redeploy your project for env var changes to take effect.
+In your Vercel project, select the "Deployments" tab, click on the last deployment, then click on the menue button next to the "Visit" button and select "Redeploy".

 ### Create product and pricing information